linepogl/impartial-pipes/doc/Mapping/p_group_by.md

 ## p_group_by

-Partial function to map the an iterable into groups of iterables, using a projection.
+Returns a partial function that maps an iterable into groups of iterables, using a projection.

 ### Syntax